What does a day in the life of our Animal Control team involve?

 - We educate dog owners about dog behaviour, including what to do about barking, wandering and aggressive dogs.

-- We run Invercargill’s Animal Care facility (the Pound) in Lake Street.
+- We run Invercargill’s Animal Control Facility on Lake Street.
 We try to return dogs home when they wander, although, after the first two times, we will take them to the Animal Care facility.

 - We respond to complaints from members of the public when they are concerned about the behaviour of a dog.